 - On the application, the subject property will have TBD and the Loan Originator will ask for details just as if they were going to submit the loan with a property.

 - An experienced Mortgage Loan Originator will send a list of documents that are going to be required for submission.

-- An experienced Loan Originator would review all documents and run the Automated Underwriting System (AUS).
+- The Loan Originator reviews all documents and runs the Automated Underwriting System (AUS).

 - Note that some Loan Originators do not have access to the Automated Underwriting System (AUS) and rely on other people in their company to run the program.

 At Nationwide Mortgage & Realty, LLC our Mortgage Loan Originators have access and are able to run the Automated Approval System (AUS) the same day documents are received.